This blog may contain affiliate links. Read our disclosure policy for more info.

 Don’t have time to read the full article?

 Our personal FAVORITE activity is this mountain bike tour on the Death Road!
-Despite the name, this tour is thrilling and very scenic.
-Check out the 2,500+ 5-star reviews and book this tour here.
+Despite the name, this thrilling tour is very scenic, fun, and safe when done with a reputable company such as this.
+Check out the 3,200+ 5-star reviews and book this tour here.

 - Quick Pick: Our Favorite Activity